DEPRESSION IN OLDER PEOPLE

 A complex interplay of biological, psychological, and social factors can trigger depression in older adults.

 2. Psychological Factors: Aging often brings significant life changes, including retirement, losing loved ones, and decreased independence.
-These transitions can lead to feelings of sadness, worthlessness, and helplessness.
+These transitions can lead to feelings of sadness, anxiety or even post-traumatic stress.

 3. Social Factors: Social isolation is a significant risk factor for depression in older people.
 Many seniors experience a decrease in social interactions due to physical limitations, relocation to assisted living facilities, or the loss of friends and family members.